 As of January 1, 2012, the Department of Environment no longer exists as a standalone unit.
 The integrated model that replaces it is critical to incorporate sustainability so that it is a part of every policy decision and capital investment.
-Starting in 2012, each department and sister agency will be engaged in creating a more sustainable Chicago.
+Starting in 2012, each department and sister agency became engaged in creating a more sustainable Chicago.

 Threat of Invasive Species

-Chicago’s natural areas comprise less than 3% (3,800 acres) of the entire city area, but represent all the basic types of northeastern Illinois ecosystems.
+Chicago’s natural areas comprise less than 3% (3,800 acres) of the entire City area, but represent all basic types of northeastern Illinois ecosystems.
 Our wetlands, forests, savannas, and prairies provide habitat for more than 400 species of mammals, birds, reptiles, amphibians, and fish.
 Today, these important natural areas and the wildlife that depend on them are threatened by the spread of invasive species.
 Invasive species alter the local ecology and out-compete native species for resources, causing irreparable harm and millions of dollars in damage.
 Thus, the City of Chicago, sister agencies, homeowners, and land managers must work together to reduce the threat of invasive plants in our region.

 A native species is one that occurs naturally in a particular place without human intervention.
 Species native to North America are generally recognized as those occurring on the continent prior to European settlement.